 Climate and Average Weather Year Round in Amsterdam Netherlands

-In Amsterdam, the summers are comfortable and partly cloudy and the winters are long, chilly, windy, and mostly cloudy.
+In Amsterdam, the summers are comfortable and partly cloudy and the winters are long, very cold, windy, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 34°F to 71°F and is rarely below 22°F or above 81°F.

 The warm season lasts for 3.1 months, from June 11 to September 13, with an average daily high temperature above 65°F. The hottest month of the year in Amsterdam is July, with an average high of 70°F and low of 56°F.

 The cool season lasts for 3.8 months, from November 20 to March 13, with an average daily high temperature below 48°F. The coldest day of the year is February 8, with an average low of 34°F and high of 42°F.

 Average High and Low Temperature in Amsterdam